HackTricks-wiki/hacktricks/cloud-security/gcp-security/gcp-local-privilege-escalation-ssh-pivoting.md

 ### **Add SSH key to existing privileged user**

-Let's start by adding our own key to an existing account, as that will probably make the least noise.&#x20;
+Let's start by adding our own key to an existing account, as that will probably make the least noise.

 **Check the instance for existing SSH keys**.
 Pick one of these users as they are likely to have sudo rights.